supposedly/dialect-museum/README.md

 to copy/paste your entire setup to create another one with minor variations, and (2) missing some big quality-of-life features that make working with it a little bit demotivating.
 See tracking issues [#6](https://github.com/supposedly/dialect-museum/issues/6) and [#7](https://github.com/supposedly/dialect-museum/issues/7).

-### How to add your own language if you really, really want to and just can't wait to file a ton of bug reports
+### How to add your own language if you really, really want to and also want to file a boatload of bug reports

 <!-- CC0 :) -->
 ![Picture of a bug captioned "FEATURE"](https://user-images.githubusercontent.com/32081933/281660206-60f819eb-3dbf-4adc-9250-452a5af6c262.png)